EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/container-app.md

 Complete the following information the app form:

-* **Cluster**: The back-end (cluster) within your safe haven on which to run the container.
-Back-end short-names are used in the drop-down list and safe haven-specific back-ends include the text 'tenant' (see [Back-end (cluster) names](../jobs.md#back-end-cluster-names) for more information).
+* **Cluster**: A back-end (cluster) within your safe haven on which to run the container.
+Back-end-specific  short-names are used in the drop-down list, and safe haven-specific back-ends include the text 'tenant', to distinguish them from any TRE-level back-ends to which you might have access (see [Back-end (cluster) names](../jobs.md#back-end-cluster-names) for more information).

     !!!
 Note

         **National Safe Haven users**: If you want to use a 'desktop' back-end, then you must select the 'desktop' you have been granted access to.

-* **Container/image URL in container registry**: For example, `ghcr.io/mikej888/hello-tre:1.0`.
+* **Container/image URL in container registry**: URL specifying both the container to run and the container registry from which it is to be pulled.
+For example, `ghcr.io/mikej888/hello-tre:1.0`.
 See [Container registries](../containers.md#container-registries) for supported container registries.
-* **Container registry username**.
+* **Container registry username**: Username to access the container registry.
-* **Container registry password/access token**: An access token with read-only access to the container registry is strongly recommended but a token with read-write access or a password can also be used.
+* **Container registry password/access token**: Access token to access to the container registry.
+An access token with **read-only** access to the container registry is **strongly recommended**.
-* **Container runner**: Container execution tool with which to run container.
-The selected tool must be available on the selected back-end.
-Options are 'podman' or 'apptainer'.
+* **Container runner**: Container runner - 'podman' or 'apptainer' with which to run container on the back-end.
+The selected runner must be available on the selected back-end.
-* **Container name**: (Podman only) Name to be given to the container when it is run.
-If omitted, then the container image name is used.
-For example, if the container image name is `my-container:1.0` then the container name is `my-container`.
-Your user name and a timestamp will be added as a prefix to the name to prevent name clashes if running multiple containers from the same image.
-So, the container name will be `yourusername-timestamp-containername` e.g., `laurie-060416105069-hello-tre`.
+* **Container name** (Podman only): Name to be given to the container when it is run.
+If omitted, then the container image name is used e.g., `hello-tre`.
+Your user name and a timestamp will be added as a prefix to the name when the container is run to the name to prevent name clashes if running multiple containers from the same image e.g., `laurie-060416105069-hello-tre`.
-* **Cores (max 1152)**: Number of cores/CPUs requested for this job.
-Your selected back-end (cluster) must have the selected number of cores/CPUs available.
+* **Cores**: Number of cores/CPUs requested for this job.
+To run jobs via Open OnDemand requires you to select the resources you think your job will need, including the number of cores/CPUs.
+Your selected back-end must have at least that number of cores/CPUs request.
-* **Memory in GiB (max 17830 GiB)**: Memory requested for this job.
-Your selected back-end (cluster) must have the selected memory available.
+* **Memory in GiB**: Memory requested for this job.
+Your selected back-end must have at least that amount of memory available.
 * **Use GPU?**: Request that the container use a GPU.
-If selected, then the selected back-end must have GPUs available.
+If selected, then your selected back-end must have a GPU.
-* **Command-line options to pass to container runner**: Podman- or Apptainer-specific options to control the container runner's behaviour.
+* **Command-line options to pass to container runner** are Podman- or Apptainer-specific options to control the container runner's behaviour.
-* **Environment variables to pass to container**: Environment variable passed on by the container runner and set within the container when it runs.
+* **Environment variables to pass to container**: Environment variables to be passed on by the container runner and set within the container when it runs.
 Each line should define one environment variable and value, each in the form, `ENVIRONMENT_VARIABLE=value`.
 For example:

     ```text
     HELLO_TRE=Greetings
     ```

     * If a value has spaces then, if using Apptainer, enclose the value in double-quotes.
 If using Podman, do not enclose the value in double-quotes.

-* **Arguments to pass to container**: Container-specific arguments to be passed directly to the container when it is run.
+* **Arguments to pass to container**: Container-specific arguments to be passed directly to the container when it runs.
 For example:

     ```text
     -d 5